AdaCore/training_material/courses/gnatsas/check_040_lkql.rst

 * You can define a selector to express a tree traversal logic and use it later as a function or in a pattern

-  * This will yield every children but will not traverse the **if statements** children:
+  * This will yield every child but will not recurse for the **if statement** children:

     .. code:: lkql